Compilospecies

 A compilospecies is a genetically aggressive species which acquires the heredities of a closely related sympatric species by means of hybridisation and comprehensive introgression.
+The concept has in practice been applied to plants.
 The target species may be incorporated to the point of despeciation, rendering it extinct.
 This type of genetic aggression is associated with species in newly disturbed habitats (such as pioneering species), weed species and domestication.
 They can be diploid or polyploid, as well as sexual or primarily asexual.
 The term compilospecies derives from the Latin word compilo, which means to seize, to collect, to rob or to plunder.
 A proposed explanation for the existence of such a species with weak reproductive barriers and frequent introgression is that it allows for genetic variation.
 An increase in the gene pool through viable hybrids can facilitate new phenotypes and the colonisation of novel habitats.
 The concept of compilospecies is not frequent in scientific literature and may not be fully regarded by the biological community as a true evolutionary concept, especially due to low supporting evidence.